compujuckel/assettoserver-docs/patreon-docs/plugins/PatreonChatRolesPlugin.md

 Plugin to change chat color of players and optionally add name prefixes or postfixes for them.
 It is advised to use square brackets for name prefixes/postfixes, since it is not possible to join with them normally.

-Please see [this page](../assettoserver-hub/user-groups) for general info on user groups.
+Please see [this page](../assettoserver-hub/user-groups) for general information on user groups.

 ## Configuration
 Enable the plugin in `extra_cfg.yml`